PeterCamilleri/CX16/docs/vm_ip.md

 * __101__ is the constant bank high 3 bit value.
 * __A0...A12__ is the 13 bit byte address with the current bank.

+One more thing.
+Since this option supports multiple segments in the form of memory banks, it also needs to distinguish between operations that within a segment (bank) called near, and those that go between segments (banks) called far.
+This split takes the form of the default entry (far) and those explicitly marked as near.

 [Back to the Top](#the-vm-instruction-pointer)

 #### Option 5 fetch